There are two approaches used to analyze diamond cut

 In the 1970s a Japanese scientist named Okuda developed methods to study light performance using colored reflectors in magnified scopes.
 By color-coding light entering the crown of the diamond he was able to track the amount of light returned properly to the viewer's eye.
 Over the next 30 years other innovators developed such tools as the FireScope(TM) and the Gilbertson-Scope which were used to improve diamond cutting techniques.

-Natural reflector assessment was popularized at the turn of the century with Garry Holloway’s “ideal-scope,” a simple magnifying tube containing a red reflector.
+, a simple magnifying tube containing a red reflector.
 An ideal-scope photograph shows which areas of a diamond return light to the viewer’s eye and which areas allow light to leak out.
 An Ideal Scope image is a handy visual tool for judging diamond light performance.

 In 2005 the AGS introduced a similar tool, the Angular Spectrum Evaluation Tool or ASET (pronounced ‘asset’).
 Based on a similar principal, the ASET shows light return with greater detail as light is color-coded 3 ways.
 Blue (obscuration contrast), red (high angle, high intensity light return), green (lower angle, lower intensity light return).
 An ASET image therefore provides more specific information than Ideal-Scope about how the diamond is handling light.

 Patterning resulting from different levels of faceting design and precision can impact light performance and diamond beauty in significant ways.
 Well-proportioned diamonds cut to a very high level of 3 dimensional symmetry (also referred to as optical symmetry or optical precision), exhibit a unique pattern of hearts (face down - pavilion view) and arrows (face up - table view).
 This Hearts and Arrows

 pattern (H&A) is visible under a special reflector device.